-"These matters are of no consequence, so long as they remain in-house," she said.
-"But if you take another step past that border, you will find no friends among us."
+"These matters are of little consequence, so long as they remain in-house," she said.

-"Thank you," he said wryly.
+"Thank you," he said at last.
 "I shall take that into account."

 "Do," Graf said coolly.

 "Now, if we may take our leave?"
 Loki said, indicating the table.
 The tower had fallen, and the cards were reassembling themselves in the air in a working of his own.
+He grasped Harry's hand.
 "I think we're done with games."